Besseggen Ridge Hiking Trail

 Where to stay

 Gjendesheim Tourist Lodge is a very popular place to stay before and after hiking Besseggen.
-It’s located just a 2-minute walk from the boat and 10 meters from the bus stop.
+It’s just a 2-minute walk from the boat and 10 meters from the bus stop.

-The Memurubu Lodge is located 10 minutes from the docks in Memurubu.
+Memurubu lodge is 10 minutes walk from the docks in Memurubu.
 Stay here after hiking from Gjendesheim, or spend the night before your hike to avoid morning boat lines.

-The Right to Roam law enables you to camp anywhere for free as long as you follow some basic guidelines.
-Read more.
+The right to roam enables you to camp anywhere for free as long as you follow some basic guidelines.